Dr. Danielle L. Greg

 How does Pepperdine play into your success?

-I am incredibly grateful that I was able to attend Pepperdine University for my undergraduate and graduate studies.
+I am very grateful that I was able to attend Pepperdine University for my undergraduate and graduate studies.
 I have such fond memories of my time at Pepperdine and, in particular, of all of my professors and advisors who provided me with individual attention and prepared me for my career.
-I am also thankful that the faculty and staff at Pepperdine have continued to be helpful to me in my years since graduation as I still reach out from time to time for mentorship.

 Who inspires you and why?

-Dr. Anat Cohen, the clinic director at the Pepperdine community counseling center in Encino, inspires me tremendously!
+Dr. Anat Cohen, the Clinic Director at the Pepperdine Community Counseling Center in Encino, inspires me tremendously.
 Dr. Cohen played a major role in my graduate education at Pepperdine.
-I completed my initial interview for the program with her, started my beginning training as a psychotherapist at her clinic, and served as her graduate assistant, and she was also a part of my dissertation committee.
-I learned so much from her over the years at Pepperdine.
-What inspires me the most about Dr. Cohen is the energy and attention that she gives to all of her students as she helps them find the confidence and learn the skills to begin the work of being a psychotherapist.
+I started my beginning training as a psychotherapist at her clinic, served as her Graduate Assistant and she was also a part of my dissertation committee.
+I learned so much from her over my years at Pepperdine.
+What inspires me most about Dr. Cohen is the energy and attention that she gives to all of her students as she helps them begin the work of being a psychotherapist.